tidyverse/tidyups/003-dplyr-radix-ordering.md

     in the American English locale letters are first grouped together regardless of capitalization, and then lowercase letters are placed before uppercase ones, like: `c(a, A, b, B)`.
-This may look like a small difference, but it is enough to justify not defaulting to the C locale.
+This may look like a small difference, but it would surprise enough users to justify not defaulting to the C locale.

--   Also, not as consistent with stringr, which defaults to `"en"`.
+-   This is also not as consistent with stringr, which defaults to `"en"`.

 ### Tagged character vectors

-A second proposed alternative was to implement a “tagged” character vector class, with an additional attribute specifying the locale to be used when ordering.
+A final proposed alternative is to implement a “tagged” character vector class, with an additional attribute specifying the locale to be used when ordering.
 This would remove the need for any `.locale` argument, and the locale would even be allowed to vary between columns.
 If no locale tag was supplied, `arrange()` would default to either `"en"` or `"C"` for the locale.
 This approach is relatively clean, but is practically very difficult because it would require cross package effort to generate and retain these locale tags.
 Additionally, it doesn’t solve the problem of avoiding breakage for existing code that uses a non-English locale.
 Lastly, it would require an additional learning curve for users to understand how to use them in conjunction with `arrange()`.

-## Changelog

-### 2021-06-14

-The tidyverse group meeting of 2021-06-14 resulted in a number of new discussion points.
-In particular, it was discussed that forcing the American English locale with no way to globally revert back to the old behavior was probably a bit too aggressive.
-To solve this, we are considering making a tidyverse wide environment/global variable that can influence the locale used by `arrange()`, while still keeping an English default.
-This would be an exception to our general process of avoiding global options that can affect computation, but might be worth it in this case since an English default could be extremely annoying to non-English users.

-It is worth considering whether this option should affect only dplyr, or if it should also affect stringr’s default.
-Additionally, it could affect readr and possibly lubridate/clock (if this locale also affects month names / weekday names).

-We could introduce one of the following options:

--   `TIDYVERSE_LOCALE` to control all things locale across the tidyverse.

--   `DPLYR_LOCALE` to limit locale behavior to dplyr.

--   `TIDYVERSE_COLLATE` to limit it to only sorting behavior, as opposed to date-specific options controlled by `LC_TIME`, like the month or weekday names.

-Another option is to provide `.locale = "legacy"` which would fall back to using `base::order()` as `arrange()` currently does.

-The group also mentioned a few other non-English languages where an English default might be impactful: French, German, Czech, Danish.